yagrawl/scribbles/content/posts/2020-02-28-caching-api-with-redis-and-node.md

 }
 ```

 Basically, the snippet above recursively calls our method for (n - 1) and (n - 2) and adds it together.
-Lets break it down for n = 4.
+Let's break it down for n = 4.

 Here's what the call stack would look like: